-You can ask for a mediator as soon as the child protection worker has contacted you.
+You can ask for a mediator as soon as the social worker has contacted you.
 You can also ask at any time during the child protection process.

 Mediation is free for families who are involved with the ministry.
 Mediators can travel to remote communities.

 Parent Support Services Society of BC — Information and support to parents and care providers.
 For information about the Extended Family Program or help with your application, call the society's Grandparents Raising Grandchildren Support Line at 1-855-474-9777 (no charge)

 Ministry of Justice — Child Protection Mediation Program

 Aboriginal community legal workers — Give legal information and limited advice services

 Legal information outreach workers — Give legal information and provide referrals

 Access Pro Bono Law Clinics — Free legal help